In order to provide the most optimal services possible, our treatment center offers individualized programming to meet each of our patient’s needs.

-In order to give those in our care the best possible chance at achieving long-term recovery from mental health and behavioral challenges, we are proud to provide intensive outpatient program (IOP) treatment.
-Located in Killeen, Texas, our IOP is housed within the Cedar Crest Outpatient Clinic, about 18 miles west of our main campus.
-The Killeen IOP is designed to give children, adolescents, and adults with mental illness the care they need to manage mental health and behavioral issues.
+In order to give those in our care at our treatment center the best possible chance at achieving long-term recovery from mental health and behavioral challenges, we are proud to provide intensive outpatient program (IOP) treatment.
+Located in Belton, Texas, our IOP is housed within the Cedar Crest Hospital, in Belton, Texas.
+The IOP program is designed to give children, adolescents, and adults with mental illness the care they need to manage mental health and behavioral issues.

-IOP care occupies a unique space in the broad spectrum of treatment that we provide.
-Inpatient care requires that the individual live at our center so he or she can be supervised 24 hours a day.
+IOP treatment occupies a unique space in the broad spectrum of treatment that we provide.
+Inpatient treatment requires that the individual lives at our center so he or she can be supervised 24 hours a day while in this program.
 This level of care is appropriate for individuals who are in crisis or are in need of psychiatric stabilization.
-The next step down from inpatient care is our partial hospitalization program, or PHP.
+The next step down from an inpatient treatment program is our partial hospitalization program, or PHP.
 Individuals in PHP come to our center every weekday from 8:30 a.m. to 3:30 p.m., but they live at their homes during treatment.
-IOP care, then, is the next step down from PHP care.
-IOP care is tailored for individuals who do not need the intensive support of a partial hospitalization program (PHP) or inpatient treatment but would benefit from a higher level of care than traditional outpatient treatment – such as weekly therapy and support groups – can provide.
+IOP treatment, then, is the next step down from PHP care.
+IOP care is tailored for individuals who do not need the intensive support of a partial hospitalization program (PHP) or inpatient treatment but would benefit from a higher level of care than a traditional outpatient treatment program – such as weekly therapy and support groups – can provide.
 Often individuals in IOP are either stepping down from inpatient or PHP care or are stepping up from traditional outpatient care.

-- Individual therapy – Meeting one-on-one with an experienced therapist allows those in our care to benefit from individualized support and attention.
+- Individual therapy – Meeting one-on-one with an experienced therapist allows those in our care to benefit from individualized support and attention within this program.
 These hour-long sessions are guided by each patient’s needs and are an excellent place to discuss successes and setbacks and process material that a patient may not feel comfortable discussing in a group setting.

 - Groups – In many ways the backbone of treatment at Killeen IOP, groups are led by experienced clinicians and allow individuals with mental health concerns to come together to support and be supported by each other, learn and practice recovery skills, and develop a foundation for life-long recovery.

-- Family therapy – We recognize that one’s mental illness affects his or her entire family, so we are pleased to provide quality family therapy services that help family members work through relational challenges and manage family dynamics to enable them to support the patient and each other to the best of their abilities.
+- Family therapy – We recognize that one’s mental illness affects his or her entire family, so we are pleased to provide quality family therapy services within our treatment program that help family members work through relational challenges and manage family dynamics to enable them to support the patient and each other to the best of their abilities.

 - Psychoeducation – Simply learning about recovery issues and one’s mental health condition can be a powerful aid to recovery, so we include psychoeducation as a standard component of our treatment.